Hyperparathyroid UK (HPT UK)

 Normocalcaemic (NCPHPT) & Normohormonal (NHPHPT) are distinct biochemical presentations of PHPT Both require the same surgery as classical presentation of elevated calcium and parathyroid hormone.
 If your clinicians are not up to date, please ask them to do some research (if we can find it, so can they) or seek a second opinion and consider contacting us.
 Scroll down to the bottom of this page to read the statements from three surgeons who do recognise and operate on NCPHPT patients.
 You will find more on our Surgeons page.

-We are mortified by the scale of doctors and endocrinologists who still fail to understand that many symptoms, end organ damage of osteoporosis, kidney stones & cardiovascular disease, and of course death, can occur with normal levels of calcium and inappropriately paired PTH - NCPHPT.
+We remain exasperated by the scale of doctors and endocrinologists who still fail to understand that many symptoms, end organ damage of osteoporosis, kidney stones & cardiovascular disease, and of course death, can occur with normal levels of calcium and inappropriately paired PTH - NCPHPT.
 In our experience, many people with NCPHPT, are extremely symptomatic having been undiagnosed/misdiagnosed for years after being told 'Your calcium is not high enough to cause your symptoms'.
 A referral to an experienced parathyroid surgeon who understands NCPHPT is recommended.
 Your GP can refer you directly to most surgeons for a second opinion, removing the necessity to see an endocrinologist first.
 Few endocrinologists seem able to differentiate between primary and secondary hyperparathyroidism.
 Many don't understand hyperparathyroidism at all.
-We remain mystified by their confusion, knowing that hormone regulation is supposedly their specialty.
+We remain mystified by their confusions, knowing that hormone regulation is supposedly their specialty.
 The reality is that many of them are diabeticians, masquerading as endocrinologists.
 If your GP refuses to refer you directly, please contact us or look up Patient Choices: https://www.nhs.uk/using-the-nhs/about-the-nhs/your-choices-in-the-nhs/

-It often feels as though the Hippocratic Oath of 'Do no Harm' is not relevant for hyperparathyroid patients.We hear of many NHS Trusts who have really terrible endocrinologists acting as gatekeepers. keeping patients very unwell, preventing them from getting to see great parathyroid surgeons in the same hospital, which we find astonishing.
+It often feels as though the Hippocratic Oath of 'Do no Harm' is not relevant for hyperparathyroid patients.
+We hear of many NHS Trusts with endocrinologists acting as gatekeepers, keeping patients very unwell, preventing them from getting to see great parathyroid surgeons in the same hospital.

 Patients, please educate yourself about PHPT.
 Our site could be a useful aid to your diagnosis, journey to surgery, and beyond.
 Suggest and encourage your doctors to read this site to help yourselves and other patients.
 Request a referral to a bone metabolism expert/endocrinologist on our recommended list, or directly to an experienced parathyroid surgeon for the only curative treatment (parathyroidectomy).
 It is often crucial to your care that your GP does not assume that all endocrinologists are bone metabolism experts.
 Parathyroid surgeons who accept a direct referral from your GP can help you to avoid unnecessarily long waiting times for endocrinology appointments.
 You could find out this information by contacting the secretary of your chosen surgeon before asking for a referral, or asking our members if they might know.